vegkva/simpleTrojan/README.md

-# Trojan disguised as Windows calculator
+# Trojan disguised as Windows calculator (educational purposes)

-A simple trojan written in Python disguised as the standard Windows calculator.
+A simple trojan written in Python disguised as the standard Windows calculator for educational purposes.
 There is currently no focus on obfuscating and AD evasion